- Who We Are

-Prior to August 2005, as the Director of Labor and Employee Relations Programs for HHS, Maria provided corporate oversight for these programs and was intricately involved in the planning, strategy, and execution of most of the Department’s major initiatives affecting numerous HHS Agencies, including the Center for Disease Control (CDC), the National Institutes for Health (NIH), the Food and Drug Administration (FDA), the Administration for Children and Families (ACF), the Center for Medicare and Medicaid (CMS), and Indian Health Service (IHS).
-In 2005, she also wrote the “HHS Rural Outreach Strategy” as part of her Senior Executive Service (SES) Candidacy Development Program rotation with the HHS Office of Intergovernmental Affairs and White House Liaison.
-She has also served as a mentor to several in the subsequent HHS Senior Executive Service (SES) Candidate Development Programs, Emerging Leaders Program, and Department-wide Mentor Program.
+Maria also previously served as the Director of Labor and Employee Relations Programs for HHS, providing corporate oversight for the labor and employee relations policies and programs at HHS.
+She was intricately involved in the planning, strategy, and execution of the Department’s major initiatives.
+While at HHS, Maria authored the “HHS Rural Outreach Strategy” as part of her Senior Executive Service (SES) Candidacy Development Program rotation with the HHS Office of Intergovernmental Affairs and White House Liaison.
+In addition, she served as a mentor to participants in the HHS Senior Executive Service (SES) Candidate Development Program, Emerging Leaders Program, and Department-wide Mentor Program.

 She began her federal career in 1989 as a Graduate Fellow in HHS’s Center for Management Excellence where she served as an internal consultant to the Department’s policy arm on Equal Employment Opportunity and Labor Relations.